NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

     - `Multiple-(Programming) Language Smell`
     - `Prototype Smell`
 - **Configuration Debt**
-  - Taken verbatum from the paper:
+  - Taken verbatim from the paper:

 ```md
 • It should be easy to specify a configuration as a small change from a previous configuration.